Walk Portland's self-guided ghost tour. 20 documented stops, 5 free. No guide, no schedule — just you and the dark.

 The Old Church stands at the corner of SW 11th and Clay as Portland's finest surviving example of Carpenter Gothic architecture.
 Built in 1883 as Calv...

-The Portland ghost tour includes 21 documented haunted locations.
+The Portland ghost tour includes 20 documented stops covering 90 years of documented history.

 Plan for approximately 4 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Portland tour is Cathedral Park at N Edison St & Pittsburg Ave, Portland, OR 97203.
+The most visited stop on our Portland tour is Cathedral Park at N Edison St & Pittsburg Ave, Portland, OR 97203, dating back to 1949.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.